-Self similarity, so? traffic is self similar (i.e. arrivals are not i.i.d) - this doesn't actually matter much (there is a horizon effect)
+Traffic itself is self similar, i.e. arrivals are not i.i.d.
+However, this doesn't actually matter much (there is a horizon effect)

-Traffic Phase Effects: p2p (IP router, multiparty applications etc) have a tendency (like clocks on a wooden door, or fireflies in the Mekong delta) to synchronize :- this is a bad thing e.g. genome publication of new result followed by simultaneous dbase search with similar queries from lots of different places...
+Traffic Phase Effects: p2p (IP router, multiparty applications etc) have a tendency (like clocks on a wooden door, or fireflies in the Mekong delta) to synchronize.
+This can result into several problems.

-10.1 Flash Crowds
+11.2 Flash Crowds